 You mentioned some slides earlier on.
-Just before we go on to the slides, just a reassurance as always that we will bring them up full screen for a little while.
+Just before we go on to the slides, just a reassurance, as always that we will bring them up full screen for a little while.
 But I think the main purpose of this is for you to be able to look at our speaker this evening.
-And we will send out copies that were handouts from the slides later on.
-Probably tomorrow after the show.
-So should we move on to the Yes, absolutely.
+And we will send out copies that are handouts from the slides later on, probably tomorrow after the show.
+So should we move on?

+Yes, absolutely.
 There we go.
-Well, of course.
-Right.
-There we go.
-Okay, now we got that.
 Okay.
-So the first thing and this slide is always interesting to me, because not only are we looking at a colicky baby or an unsettled baby, are we not looking at the causes, but a lot of us call it different things.
+So the first thing and this slide is always interesting to me, because not only are we looking at a colicky baby or an unsettled baby, we're not looking at the causes, but a lot of us call it different things.
 And a name is very, very important.
-So things like cry fuss is is good.
+So things like cry fuss is good.
 It's one of the names that's being used in the literature.
 When we start to get more into the migraine literature.
-Now they use things like paroxysmal fussy infants, and I really liked that.
-That's Dr. Amy Gelfand is a paediatric neurologist.
+Now they use things like paroxysmal fussy infants, and I really like that.
+That's Dr. Amy Gelfand, she's a paediatric neurologist.
 She's really, really good.
-And she's now starting to whittle it down and say fine, it's irritability, which is going to incorporate a whole lot of things so they don't have to cry and go crazy.
+And she's now starting to whittle it down and say fine, it's irritability, which is going to incorporate a whole lot of things, so they don't have to cry and go crazy.
 They can just be grunting and irritating and it happens at different times or what have you.
-Then, of course, we have our classic colic from 1954 with Wesseling is rooming in studying what have you then, which is the three hours?
-Yes.
+Then, of course, we have our classic colic from 1954 with Wessel and his rooming-in study, what have you.